| GENERAL INFO (Jump to Diary)|

 masses from the south.

-As the sun raises over the old churches and the castle, the city wakes up.
-My travel companion is Steffen, a great Dane who have been here several times.
+As the sun raises over the old churches and the castle, the city slowly wakes up.
+My travel companion is Steffen, a great Dane, who have been here several times.
 He show me some of the iconic buildings along the river front.
 Ancient churches with icons, insane new constructions, only to please the eye, houses partly tern down by earthquakes, overgrown brick homes, many beautiful bronze statues and much more.

 The first part of the road is just as bad, and then we are pulled over by a soldier in the middle of nowhere.
 Something about shooting.
 We wait on the gravel road for an hour, not hearing a single fire cracker.
-When we head towards Tbilisi, the trail is getting better and better - although they never get real good.
+When we then head towards Tbilisi, the trail is getting better and better - although they never get real good.
 We passes a huge industrial area with a bull statue, some larks and sparrows and a lot of yellow grass.

 We head down towards the river and find a nice restaurant.
 Then at nine, we head back to our hotels, and I start on diary, photos, accounting and repacking.
 And then a couple of hours sleeping...